 The center lines (faint pencil lines here) of one set of the fanlight's scallops meet at the center of the fanlight These are the scallops that the leaves point to.

 The distance between the scallops and the center of the fanlight is the diameter of the circles that will make the leaves.
+The first circle crosses the pencil lines and marks the center of the next circles.

 The red spots are the centers of the circles.